18F/api-standards/README.md

 If you don't have a support channel specific to your API, you can use the issue tracker at [GSA-APIs](https://github.com/GSA/GSA-APIs/issues).
 Be sure your support team subscribes to issues there.

 ### 6. Provide An OpenAPI Specification File
-The API documentation should provide a clear link to the [API's OpenAPI Specification file](https://github.com/OAI/OpenAPI-Specification).
+For REST APIs, The API documentation should provide a clear link to the [API's OpenAPI Specification file](https://github.com/OAI/OpenAPI-Specification).
 This specification was formerly known as the Swagger specification.
 This specification file can be used by development or testing tools accessing your API.

 Using Version 2.0 or later of the specification is recommended.
 Information about versions can be found here: [OpenAPI Specification Revision History](https://swagger.io/specification/#revisionHistory).

-## Mandatory For New Public APIs

-In addition to the mandatory items above, new APIs must also implement these.
+_Exceptions: Not required for SOAP APIs._

 ### 7. Follow The Standard API Endpoint Design
-An "endpoint" is a combination of two things:
+For REST APIs, An "endpoint" is a combination of two things:

 * The verb (e.g. `GET` , `POST`, `PUT`, `PATCH`, `DELETE`)
 * The URL path (e.g. `/articles`)